benc-uk/nodejs-demoapp/src/tests/readme.md

 ### 🧪 Testing

-This project uses HTTP files located in `src/tests/` that can be used a few different ways, you can instal the [VSCode REST CLient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), [httpYac](https://httpyac.github.io/) is preferred as it supports many more features.
+This project uses HTTP files located in `src/tests/` that can be used a few different ways, you can install the [VSCode REST CLient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), [httpYac](https://httpyac.github.io/) is preferred as it supports many more features.

 You can interactively run & send the requests in the `src/tests` file using these extensions, but the main reason to use _httpYac_, is it has a much richer language & the support of assertions which can turn the request files into integration tests too 👌